 - Garden scenes and allegories by Fragonard and Watteau

-Restoration status and authenticity certification significantly affect ROI.
-Works with unbroken provenance chains from noble or museum collections command the most competitive bids at auction.
+Restoration status and authenticity certification move the needle on ROI more than most buyers expect.
+Works with unbroken provenance chains tracing back to noble or museum collections draw the most competitive bids at auction.

 Rococo vs. Traditional Asset Classes